“Will my 11-year-old be safe at home alone if I take a second job to help pay the bills?”

 “Should we pay the car insurance bill or buy winter clothes for the kids?”

 “Do I pay the utility bill, or get a critical prescription filled?”

-Every day, and alarming 38 percent of Maryland residents must make tough financial decisions, often with life-changing consequences—for them, for their families, and for their communities.
+Every day, and alarming 39 percent of Maryland residents must make tough financial decisions, often with life-changing consequences—for them, for their families, and for their communities.
+And that was before the COVID-19 pandemic.
 This group includes the ALICE population—an acronym for Asset Limited, Income Constrained, Employed.